erinmoulton/DS-4002-Project-2/README.md

 Using the song_length column create a new column in the unique dataframe that converts the song length in miliseconds to minutes.

 Save this unique dataframe as a CSV to ensure the data is secure.

+From sklearn.preprocessing import LabelEncoder, StandardScaler.

+From sklearn.model_selection import train_test_split.

+From sklearn.metrics import mean_squared_error, r2_score.

+Using pandas convert the chart_date column from the unique datafram from a string into a datetime object.

+Create three new columns (chart_year, chart_month, chart_day) by extracting the year, month, and day from the chart_date object.

+Use the LabelEncoder and the fit_transform methods to transform the song, performer, and instance columns from categorical to numerical format.

+Drop rows with any missing values.

+Create lag features by creating two new columns lag_1 and lag_7.

+lag_1 will contain the values of time_on_chart shifted by 1.

+lag_7 will contain the values of time_on_chart shifted by 7.

+Create a column rolling_mean_7 which contains the average value of time_on_chart over the last 7 entries.

+Create a column rolling_std_7 which contains the standard deviation of time_on_chart over the last 7 entries.

+Remove any rows with null values for these columns.

+Analysis using ARIMA.

+Install pmdarima.

+From statsmodels.tsa.stattools import adfuller.

+From statsmodels.tsa.arima.model import ARIMA.

+From pmdarima import auto_arima.

+From sklearn.metrics import mean_squared_error.

+Set time_series equal to the time_on_chart column from the unique dataframe.

+Perform an augmented Dickey-Fuller test on time_series to check if the time series is stationary.

+Find the ADF statistic and the p-value in this test.

+Check to make sure the p-value is less than or equal to .05 which indicates the timeseries is stationary.

+If the timeseries is in need of differencing create a new series time_series_diff by using the diff method on time_series.

+Drop any NaN values in this new series.

+Perform the same augmented Dickey-Fuller test on the new series.

+Create a variable time_series_to_use that will select the differenced time series if the original p-value was greater than .05 and the original timeseries if the original p-value was less than or equal to .05.